caicloud/cyclone/docs/design.md

 # Cyclone Design

-Cyclone is a powerful workflow engine with end-to-end pipeline solutions (such as CI/CD and AI Devops) implemented with native Kubernetes resources.
+Cyclone is a powerful workflow engine with end-to-end pipeline solutions (such as CI/CD and AI DevOps) implemented with native Kubernetes resources.
 Cyclone is architectured with a low-level workflow engine that is application agnostic, offering capabilities like workflow Directed Acyclic Graph (DAG) scheduling, resource lifecycle management, etc.